 The Liverpool Mozart Orchestra is one of the UK’s leading amateur orchestras.
 Its members include experienced players from a wide range of occupational backgrounds, many of them professional music teachers.
 Founded in 1951, the LMO works with renowned soloists and conductors, which over its long history have included

 Peter Donohoe, Zubin Mehta, Sir Charles Groves, Guy Woolfenden, Carl Davis, Craig Ogden, Leon Bosch, its Conductor Laureate Mark Heron and its President, Sir Simon Rattle.
 The LMO also has a long standing tradition of offering a platform for talented young musicians near the beginning of their professional careers and has close ties with Chetham’s School of Music and the Royal Northern College of Music.

 Join the orchestra

 If you are interested in applying to join the LMO please email details of your music qualifications and experience to:

-We currently have specific vacancies for double bass, violin, principal clarinet, second trumpet and timpani.
-As a chamber orchestra we do not have permanent positions for trombones and harp however we would be interested in applications for players of those instruments.
+We currently have specific vacancies for double bass, second bassoon and second trumpet.
+As a chamber orchestra we do not have permanent positions for trombones, 3rd & 4th horns, harp or percussion however we would be interested in applications for players of those instruments.

 We also welcome, at any time, approaches from string players playing to a high standard looking to join us.
 Our requirements for strings may change from concert to concert and season to season.